boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 fields set, there is still a general shape for the fields that can be provided and validated in Temporal.

-So in order to support this in `temporal_rs`, a "partial" component exists for each of the components that can then be provided to that component's `from_partial` method.
+To support this in `temporal_rs`, a "partial" component exists for each of the components that can then be provided to that component's `from_partial` method.